Phil Hardy, Pastor

-Robert Cox, Music Director
+Robert Cox, Minister of Music

 Robert Cox is a North Carolina native who graduated from Eastern Carolina University with a degree in Music Education.
 He has directed church choirs for over 30 years.
 He is active in the Barbershop Harmony Society and directs the local Golf Capital Chorus, the Triad Harmony Express based in Winston-Salem, and the Master’s Men, a male a cappella ensemble.